developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 #### B) Whole Page

-Whole Page Document Capture acquires the entire document, or form, as an image based on the surrounding borders of the content defined in the [NextGen SimulScan Template](../../templatebuilder).
-Applies to [Image Capture](../../templatebuilder/#imagecapture) template type.
+Whole Page Document Capture acquires the entire document, or form, as an image based on the surrounding borders of the content defined in the NextGen SimulScan Template<!-- [NextGen SimulScan Template](../../templatebuilder)-->.
+Applies to Image Capture<!--[Image Capture](../../templatebuilder/#imagecapture)--> template type.
 The entire document can be captured with or without scanning a barcode.
 The document must have black borders surrounding all four sides or be bordered by a contrasting background, otherwise the document cannot be captured.

 <!--
 After the NextGen SimulScan template is imported for Document Capture, the **Document Selection** is populated with the imported template name.
 Based on the template request, the template is customized with one of the following options: